Professor Amrita Ahluwalia

 Prof Ahluwalia is also the Chair of the CV CTU Scientific Committee, which oversees the adoption of new studies onto the CV CTU portfolio.
 The Scientific Committee reviews and assesses the scientific validity and justification of new studies requesting adoption to the CV CTU portfolio.
 If supported, the Scientific Committee provides letters of support to the Chief Investigator.

-Research staff: Sven van Eijl (Lab Manager), Vikas Kapil (Clinical Senior Lecturer/Consultant), Sascha Hamers (Clinical Trials Practitioner), Dan Jones (Clinical Senior Lecturer/SpR), Rayomand Khambata (Senior Post-Doctoral Researcher), Gianmichele Massimo (Post-Doctoral Researcher), Maria Peleli (Post-Doctoral Researcher), Sarah Duggan (Clinical Trials Practitioner).
+Research staff: Sven van Eijl (Lab Manager), Vikas Kapil (Clinical Senior Lecturer/Consultant), Sascha Hamers (Clinical Trials Practitioner), Dan Jones (Clinical Senior Lecturer and Consultant Cardiologist), Rayomand Khambata (Senior Post-Doctoral Researcher), Gianmichele Massimo (Post-Doctoral Researcher), Krishnaraj Rathod (Clinical Senior Lecturer and SpR in Cardiology).

 PhD students: Federica Filomena, Lorna Gee, Clement Lau (Cardiology SpR), Chris Primus (Cardiology SpR), Nur Mousa, Asad Shabbir (Cardiology SpR), Tipparat Parakaw.